How to Heat Press DTF Transfers

 Additional Notes

 Most fabrics require a pre-press for 5 seconds to draw out moisture and to remove wrinkles to allow for a nice smooth surface.
-Moisture in the fabric may eventually shorten the life of your graphics if overlooked.
+Moisture in the fabric can get trapped and exhibit small blotches or bubbles and will eventually shorten the life of your graphics if overlooked.

 1. Check your heat press on occasion for temperature accuracy.
 This is easy to do with an electronic heat temperature gun from a home improvement store (under $40).
 Check each corner and the center of the upper platen.
 You should be within 10°F - 15°F of the press readout.